Health in Cambodia: Background

-Health Care Inequality
+Health care inequality

 Inequality in health care persists between people of different socioeconomic backgrounds, most prominently contrasted between the rural and urban population.
 According to the CDHS data in 2010, the rate of children under 5 with moderate to severe malnutrition or with acute respiratory infection was more than twice as high in children living in rural areas compared to those living in urban areas, as well as children in lowest quintile household compared to those in highest quantile household.

 There are many social stratifications, such as wealth, education level, and living location, that influence inequality among access to health care services.
 An in-depth study by The Centre for Advanced Studies was done in four poor communities of Phnom Penh Cambodia which resulted in the conclusion that more specifically, a females lack of general education is the leading cause to low levels of health systems being utilized by women.
 Due to a woman lacking education, they lack the knowledge that services to benefit their health are even available to them, creating this health care inequality.

-Dual Burden of Disease
+Dual burden of disease

-Dual Burden of disease refers to the prevalence of both infectious and chronic disease in each population, mainly due to shifts in diet and physical activity pattern in response to globalization, especially in the low and middle countries.
+Dual burden of disease refers to the prevalence of both infectious and chronic disease in each population, mainly due to shifts in diet and physical activity pattern in response to globalization, especially in the low and middle income countries.
 Currently, rate of non-communicable diseases occurring in Cambodia has been rising, and mortality due to non-communicable increasingly matching up with the number of death due to infectious disease.
 Such dual burden/epidemiological transition from infectious to chronic disease burden has been identified, as the burden death due to infectious disease has shifted towards deaths due to injuries and chronic diseases, bush as cardiovascular disease, cancers, and respiratory diseases.
 Malnutrition remains to be a major risk factor for children's health.
 Childhood stunting, wasting, and underweight due to malnutrition remains to be a problem in Cambodia.
 Mortality data suggests emerging burdens specifically from injuries (traffic accidents), high blood pressure, heart disease, and liver cancer.